-Once you find a bass in these conditions, your chances are good of finding at least a couple more in the immediate vicinity.
+Once you find bass in these conditions, your chances are good of finding at least a couple more in the immediate vicinity.
 This will usually happen by breaks, ridges, or river channels.
 Lawrence, one of our best Arizona bass pros, likes to target these fish with a Texas-rigged craw or creature bait.
-For one thing, you can work a Texas rig across the bottom very slowly if you need to, but you can also swim it as fast as you can reel and it will still catch fish.
-He usually starts out slowly, just getting it on the bottom in 5-25 feet, then dragging it along over the rocks.
+For one thing, you can work a Texas rig across the bottom very slowly if you need to, but you can also swim it as fast as you can reel, and it will still catch fish.
+He usually starts slowly, getting it on the bottom in 5-25 feet, then dragging it over the rocks.

 “If you hit a rock, pop it,” he says, “they often hit it then.”
-Later in the day they may get so active they grab it the instant it hits the water.
-Post spawn fish in particular are trying to feed up – the spawn takes a lot out of them, and craws are the ideal food to get fattened up on.
+Later in the day, they may get so active they grab it the instant it hits the water.
+Post spawn fish, in particular, are trying to feed up – the spawn takes a lot out of them, and craws are the ideal food to get fattened up on.
 Even if Marty doesn’t catch a fish right away, he’ll throw the craw all day long – they’re going to come up sometime, and they’ll eat that craw.
 “Everything is fixated on the bottom right now,” he says.
 “Anything that crawls through where they’re fixin’ to make a bed or thinking about making a bed, they’ll eat it.”
-That goes for after the bed making period as well.
+That goes for after the bed-making period as well.

-Fish tighten up this time of year so finesse is a great way to catch them, but you can also catch them on reaction baits.
-A crankbait will not only cover a lot of water, it will eliminate dead water for you and you can also pick up better fish sometimes.
+Fish tighten up this time of year, so finesse is a great way to catch them, but you can also catch them on reaction baits.
+A crankbait will not only cover a lot of water, it will eliminate dead water for you, and you can also pick up better fish sometimes.
 The earlier it is in the season, the more the fish will be moving up and down, and a reaction bait can find you some active fish.
 You may even want to stop and throw a craw at them once you get one on a crankbait.